 Come run away from the cold winter together with us!
 The tiny island of Saint Barthélemy in the Caribbean used to be a hideout for pirates before Sweden and France invaded.
 Today it is usually off limit for anyone but Hollywood celebrities and the super rich, anchoring the world’s biggest yachts and staying in ultra expensive luxury hotels.

-Working closely with the local St. Barth Jiu Jitsu club, we’ve managed to book a newly built accommodation facility there and will be hosting our fourth Brazilian Jiu Jitsu camp on the island!
+Working closely with the local St. Barth Jiu Jitsu club, we’ve managed to book a newly built accommodation facility there and will be hosting our fifth Brazilian Jiu Jitsu camp on the island!
 A full week of training, surfing, exploring, beaches and sailing that you don’t wanna miss.

 Hope to see you there!